Jevaa-kharthik/Mac-Changer/README.md

 ### Mac Changer

-#### requirments:
+#### Requirments:
 Python latest version
 python packages -> subprocess
 you can install this using 👇🏻

 ```
     pip install subprocess
 ```